joelphimes/Niger-Political-Shift-Examination/README.md

 Content Source: https://info.worldbank.org/governance/wgi/

-# Niger Economic Health: Explore Economic Indicators over the specified time frame.
+# Niger Economic Health: Explore Economic Indicators Over the Specified Time Frame.

 <img src="./img/PG2.png">

-Analysis:

-Overall:\
+Analysis:\
 (Making Sense of the Negative GDP and Negative Inflation): Negative GDP growth and deflation in an economy like Niger's can result from external and internal factors.
 External shocks, such as a drop in crucial export prices and domestic challenges like political instability or droughts, can hinder economic growth.
 Concurrently, deflation can arise from reduced consumer demand, excess production capacity, or import deflation from trading partners.
 The combined occurrence of negative GDP growth and deflation can create a self-reinforcing cycle where reduced spending from deflation further depresses economic activity.
-In Niger, vulnerabilities produced from regional instability can significantly influence these economic indicators.
+In Niger, vulnerabilities produced by regional instability can significantly influence these economic indicators.

-Other Context:
+Other Context:\
 GDP Growth (annual %):\
-A positive GDP growth rate suggests economic expansion, marked by increased production, job creation, and higher incomes.
+- A positive GDP growth rate suggests economic expansion, marked by increased production, job creation, and higher incomes.
 In contrast, a negative rate signifies economic contraction, with potential job losses and decreased spending.
 Sharp dips in GDP growth can hint at economic recessions influenced by global downturns or reduced domestic spending.
 At the same time, significant rises indicate economic booms driven by factors like increased investments or beneficial global economic shifts.

 Inflation, Consumer Prices (annual %):\
-A positive inflation rate indicates rising prices for goods and services, with moderate inflation beneficial as it promotes spending and investment.
+- A positive inflation rate indicates rising prices for goods and services, with moderate inflation beneficial as it promotes spending and investment.
 On the other hand, negative inflation, or deflation, signifies falling prices, potentially causing reduced spending and investment due to anticipated further declines.
 Substantial dips in inflation can signal economic stagnation, while significant rises, especially into hyperinflation, can erode purchasing power, escalating living costs, and devalue savings and investments.

 Unemployment, Total (% of the total labor force):\
-A positive unemployment rate shows that individuals are looking for jobs unsuccessfully, with higher rates potentially signaling an economic slowdown or recession.
+- A positive unemployment rate shows that individuals are looking for jobs unsuccessfully, with higher rates potentially signaling an economic slowdown or recession.
 Conversely, a negative unemployment rate is implausible, as it would mean more people are employed than available in the labor force.
 Notably, a marked decrease in unemployment suggests a robust labor market and economic growth.
 At the same time, a significant increase can indicate economic distress, potentially leading to decreased spending, lower tax incomes, and societal issues.

 Content Source: https://www.investopedia.com/articles/06/gdpinflation.asp
 \